 Articles 18 and 27 of the UNCRC confirm the importance of the responsibility of parents for the upbringing of their children.
 Furthermore, the Convention requires States parties to "provide the assistance to parents (or other caregivers) necessary to carry out their childrearing responsibilities" (United Nations Committee on the Rights of the Child, 2019, p.
 24).
-The inclusion of parents within any EEI response (as an alternative way of responding to allegations of being in conflict with the law, or concerning behaviour) can be critical to improved outcomes for children beyond any intervention; it provides the opportunity for a more collaborative and inclusive working partnership.
+The inclusion of parents within any EEI response can be critical to improved outcomes for children beyond any intervention; it provides the opportunity for a more collaborative and inclusive working partnership.
 The level of parental/caregiver involvement should also be expected to be proportionate to the child's age, agency and developing capacity (United Nations Committee on the Rights of the Child, 2019, p.
 4).
 Progressing EEI to ensure it upholds children's rights must focus on embedding the inclusion and influence of the child's views as stipulated in Article 12 in both the decision-making process regarding individual children and in shaping national EEI policy, practice and processes going forward.